omsingh031/Intelligent-Chatbot-using-Retrieval-Augmented-Generation-RAG-/README.md

 ## 👥 About Us

-Welcome to our RAG Chatbot-an intelligent assistant that bridges human curiosity and machine knowledge through cutting-edge AI.
+Welcome to our RAG Chatbot — an intelligent assistant that bridges human curiosity and machine knowledge through cutting-edge AI.

 We are a passionate team of developers, designers, and researchers dedicated to making information retrieval smarter, faster, and more contextual.
 Our mission: **To make AI more human-centric by combining advanced language models with intuitive user interfaces and real-world usability.**

 ---

-## 🌍 Why This Matters

-In a world overflowing with unstructured information, our chatbot serves as a personal researcher, quickly digging through content and providing meaningful answers-with memory, clarity, and reliability.
+## 💼 Team

+- 👨‍💻 **Om Kumar Singh** – Lead Developer
+- 🧑‍💻 Ashi Jain
+- 🧑‍💻 Vansh Jain
+- 🧑‍💻 Roshmik Agrawal
+- 🧑‍💻 Aadish Chaturvedi
+- 🧑‍💻 Shambhavi Dubey

 ---

 ## 🛣️ Future Enhancements

-- Add support for more file types
-- Improve long-term context handling
-- Integrate authentication and user profiles
-- Export chat logs and document references
+- **Web URL Ingestion:** Scrape and index web articles alongside PDFs
+- **Multi-modal Support:** Parse tables, charts, and images from PDFs
+- **Authentication:** User accounts with persistent named sessions
+- **Export Chat Logs:** Download full conversation + citations as PDF/Markdown
+- **Hybrid Search:** Combine FAISS dense search with BM25 sparse search for higher recall

 ---